jahands/st-api/README.md

 ## 🛠️ Development

+### Modal Deployment

 The API uses Modal for serverless deployment with:

 - FastAPI for the web framework
 - Random Forest model for digit classification
 - PIL/numpy for image processing
 - uv for dependency management

+### Railway Deployment

+The API can also be deployed to Railway.app using Docker with:

+- Containerized FastAPI application
+- Multi-stage Docker build with uv
+- Health checks and proper logging
+- Environment variable configuration

 ## 📈 Performance